Bangladeshi Americans: Demography

-States, Cities, and Metro Areas by Population
+States, cities, and metro areas by population

-Bangladeshi Americans are largely concentrated in metropolitan areas in the Northeast, Mid-Atlantic, and Great Lakes regions of the country, in places such as working-class neighborhoods and suburbs.
+There are 272,338 Bangladeshi in the country, whereas 256,681 of them are reported as Bangladeshi origin, and the rest are reported as mixed.
+Bangladeshi Americans are largely concentrated in metropolitan areas in the Northeast, Mid-Atlantic, and Great Lakes regions of the country, especially working-class neighborhoods and suburbs.
 There are smaller concentrations in states such as Texas, California, and Nevada.

-The states with the highest percentage of Bangladeshi Americans are:
+The states with the highest percentages of Bangladeshi Americans are: